Blue Monday. It’s in the name; it’s blue. Monday 18th January is creeping up on us, so be prepared.

 If you fancy a break from the everyday, then planning a camping trip could be an easy option.
 Whether it’s with family, friends or on your own, sleeping under the stars in the great outdoors is a fantastic way to relax, appreciate nature and have lots of fun.
 There are many elements to consider when preparing for a camping trip; the location, activities, what to eat, and who to share the experience with.
 We recommend these resources to help you find an ideal location for your next night outdoors.

 Pitch Up: A website covering both Europe and the USA, for booking camping, glamping and caravan parks.
 It also offers additional information about nearby cycling, walking or local events.

 Coolcamping: Allows you to explore quirky camping, glamping and caravanning trips around the UK and Europe.
 You can also view festival news and camping equipment reviews here.

 If you feel a bit bored by the local scene, how about travelling to somewhere different?
 Venture out and experience some of the unique places that make the UK such a tourist mecca.

 If you fancy experiencing some traditional British culture, then head to some of the most picturesque towns in England such as Ambleside, Cumbria or Canterbury.
 Soak up the heritage and take some time out to relax.
 Alternatively explore the heights of Scotland on a variety of iconic long-distance trails.
 Or take a train trip through Britain's magnificent scenery, winding your way past historical castles and perfect views.
 Wherever you may go, think outside the box and travel somewhere special.
-Divert your attention from the Monday blues and spend some time arranging an exciting escape for Friday.
+Divert your attention from the Monday blues and spend some time arranging an exciting escape.

-We hope this has shown you some light at the end of the January tunnel! if you're still feeling blue, then we have some further reads on our blog to help you with your wellbeing.
+We hope this has shown you some light at the end of the January tunnel!
+If you're still feeling blue, then we have some further reads on our blog to help you with your wellbeing.